bens4lsu/theskinny-publish/Content/blog2/hurricane-katrina.md

 Stupid quote number 12:

-Louisiana Governor Kathleen Blanco:  <i>"We have lots of trees in Louisiana.
-They make our state very beautiful, but the falling branches cause power lines to come down."</i>
+Louisiana Governor Kathleen Blanco:  *"We have lots of trees in Louisiana.
+They make our state very beautiful, but the falling branches cause power lines to come down."*

 Stupid quote number 14:

-George Sells, Baton Rouge anchorman to young female CBS reporter:<i>Let me ask you a </i>(stumbles for word) <i>... a female question</i>.
-The reporter starts to look a bit skeptical.  <i>When you are out covering a storm, what do you do about your hair?</i>
+George Sells, Baton Rouge anchorman to young female CBS reporter:*Let me ask you a *(stumbles for word) *... a female question*.
+The reporter starts to look a bit skeptical.  *When you are out covering a storm, what do you do about your hair?*

 Honest to God, I didn't make that up.

 At midnight I got a rude wakeup from Mrs. theskinnyonbenny.
 We had four people in the house, along with four cats and five dogs.
 Due to cat allergies, people had to be rearranged, and I got booted to the spare room.

-<b>Monday, August 29</b>
+**Monday, August 29**

 I spent the night with frequent wakeups caused by cats getting in my face.
 We had power, but the room was pitch dark.
 Finally, I got out of bed and wandered around looking for a clock.
 All were reset due to a power flicker.
 Finally I found one.
 It was before 6:00.